JaminMartin/spcs_instruments/README.md

 #### Remote interactive mode:

-The installation of `spcs-instruments` also includes the `pfxs` command, this is an identical TUI for remote monitoring / interaction with a currently running `pfx` instance.
+The installation of `spcs-instruments` also includes the `rex-viewer` command, this is an identical TUI for remote monitoring / interaction with a currently running `rex` instance.
 You can also remotely terminate, pause or resume an experiment.
-`pfxs` can be used by simply using the following command, where the address is the internal IP address of the device currently running the experiment.
-The port `pfx` exposes is always `7676`.
+`rex-viewer` can be used by simply using the following command, where the address is the internal IP address of the device currently running the experiment.
+The port `rex` exposes is decided in the rex config file, however for use with `spcs-instruments` this should be configured to `7676`.

 ```
-pfxs -a 127.0.0.1:7676
+rex-viewer -a 127.0.0.1:7676
 ```
 # The workflow - Lets get experimenting
 The idea is to produce abstracted scripts where the experiment class handles all the data logging from the resulting measurement and the `config.toml` file can be adjusted as required.